Best Vodka For 2023: Top 5 Bottles Most Recommended By Expert Reviews

 3. Grey Goose

-“Made from the finest French ingredients – soft winter wheat and Gensac spring water filtered through Grande Champagne limestone – it’s exceptionally well-balanced with a fresh, herbaceous flavour and a hint of rye,” Esquire writes.
+It has a clean, balanced flavor that keeps people running back to it.
+“Made from the finest French ingredients – soft winter wheat and Gensac spring water filtered through Grande Champagne limestone – it’s exceptionally well-balanced with a fresh, herbaceous flavour and a hint of rye,” notes Esquire.

 “This French vodka is known for its notes of vanilla, nutty sweetness, and peppery rye.
-It’s sweet, spicy, and well-suited for slow sipping.” adds GearMoose.
+It’s sweet, spicy, and well-suited for slow sipping,” adds GearMoose.

 4. Hangar 1

+The United States makes some pretty good stuff, too.
+Distilled in California, Hangar 1 is a unique vodka that’s crafted from wine.
 “Distilled from grains and grapes, the aromas of this American vodka instantly recall pear drops.
-Further bursts of orchard fruit and citrus emerge on the palate, making this an ideal candidate for elevated Lemon Drops,” Vine Pair writes.
+Further bursts of orchard fruit and citrus emerge on the palate, making this an ideal candidate for elevated Lemon Drops,” explains Vine Pair.

 The vodka gets its name from its humble origins.
 First developed in 2002 in an airport hangar, this vodka is still produced at the old Naval Air Station Alameda on San Francisco Bay, though in a newer distillery.